We build programs to meet the needs of journalists and news organizations so they can succeed on the web.

 We work with journalists, news organizations and entrepreneurs to drive innovation in the news industry.

-The Google News Initiative Fellowship offers fellowships across the globe to develop the next generation of digital reporters looking to inform, engage, and inspire.
+We award fellowships across the globe to develop the next generation of digital reporters looking to inform, engage, and inspire.

-We have worked with SPJ to develop a “Train the trainer” program which provides scaled trainings in Google tools to newsrooms, universities, and journalists across the United States.
+We have worked with SPJ to develop a “train the trainer” program which provides scaled trainings in Google tools to newsrooms, universities, and journalists across the United States.

 We conduct research on topics critical to the future of journalism.